Nursing Education

 Entry requirements

-1. Have an honours bachelor's degree at NFQ Level 8 in Nursing or a comparable qualification.
+Have an honours bachelor’s degree at NFQ Level 8 in Nursing or a comparable qualification.
 Applicants who do not hold an honours degree or Higher Diploma (Level 8) must demonstrate that they have successfully completed (in the previous two years) a module at Level 9.
-If you wish to apply for a Level 9 module, please consult: www.nuigalway.ie/pca/pca.html;
+Please consult the professional credit awards at Level 9 at: www.universityofgalway.ie/pca/pca.html;

-2. Be a registered nurse on the General, Mental Health, or Learning Disability Nurse divisions of the active register maintained by NMBI; or hold a professional nursing qualification deemed to be equivalent by NUI Galway;
+Be a registered nurse on the General, Mental Health, Children’s or Learning Disability Nurse divisions of the active register maintained by the Nursing and Midwifery Board of Ireland; or hold a professional nursing qualification deemed to be equivalent by University of Galway;

-4. Have negotiated a placement in a third-level School/ Department of Nursing Education or Centre for Nursing and Midwifery Education establishment, which will provide the opportunity to meet the practice requirements of this programme.
+Have negotiated a Teaching placement in a third-level School/Department of Nursing Education or Centre for Nursing and Midwifery Education establishment which will provide the opportunity to meet the teaching practice requirements of this programme.

 Duration